mgmarino/kanso-jsoneditor/README.md

 var editor = new jsoneditor($domobject);
 ```

-Options are more information on the API can be found on the
+Options or more information on the API can be found on the
 jsoneditor website: http://jsoneditoronline.org/.